 All the ingredients for a perfect family day or extended weekend begin and end in Avon.
 Experience Avon’s Harry A. Nottingham Park, recreational facilities, library and Main Street Mall, which are all centrally located along Lake Street for a one stop and play and relax experience.
 Free parking is available throughout the Town, complimented by free Avon Transit bus service.

-Harry A. Nottingham Park > The crown-jewel of Avon, Harry A. Nottingham Park offers 48 acres of open space, including grassy fields for kicking soccer balls and playing catch, with sand volleyball courts, and basketball, pickleball and tennis courts available on a first-come, first-serve basis.
+The crown-jewel of Avon, Harry A. Nottingham Park offers 48 acres of open space, including grassy fields for kicking soccer balls and playing catch, with sand volleyball courts, and basketball, pickleball and tennis courts available on a first-come, first-serve basis.
 Hard-surfaced recreational paths throughout the Park make it easily accessible for bikes and strollers.

 One of the most popular park attractions is the lake and beach swim area, where SUP and pedal boat rentals are available.
 Nottingham Lake has one of the most vibrant recreational lake scenes in Colorado, and paddling this little lake may be one of the most fun things you do all summer!
 Stand Up Paddle Colorado offers a variety of rentals, from sleek and fast, to big and stable enough for a whole family.
 Each rental includes a complimentary paddle talk and required PFDs.